anarock/leads/GENIE_SDK.md

                 iframeClassName: "iframe-fullscreen",
                 landingPageUrl: "https://example.com/", // Replace this with your landing page URL
                 domain: "anarockgenie.com",             // Optional
-                campaignId: "your_campaign_id_here",    // Required if leadSync is true });
+                campaignId: "your_campaign_id_here", // Optional, If provided, it will be used for lead synchronization when lead_id is not available
+            });
             genieSDK.insertIframe();
         });